Settlement Signals™

-When a verification verdict reaches terminal, AGLedger emits a Settlement Signal — SETTLE, HOLD, or RELEASE — to the payment, ERP, or ticketing system that actually moves value.
-The signal payload carries the signed verdict, the chain position, and the public-key fingerprint that signed the terminal entry, so the downstream system can verify what it received against the chain before acting.
-AGLedger does not move money; it produces the signed record that authorizes the systems that do.
+Mechanically: when a gated verdict closes a chain, AGLedger emits the signal to the payment, ERP, or ticketing system you subscribe.
+The payload carries the signed verdict, the chain position, and the public-key fingerprint that signed the terminal entry, so the downstream system can verify what it received against the chain before it acts.
+AGLedger does not move money; it produces the signed verdict that authorizes the systems that do.

 The three signals

 Settlement Signals are a closed enumeration: SETTLE, HOLD, and RELEASE.
-Each one corresponds to a specific terminal moment in the verification lifecycle.
-The signal travels by webhook, signed by default with Ed25519 RFC 9421 HTTP Message Signatures against the originating Server's vault key — the same key that signs the chain.
-The receiving payment system verifies it against the Server's public keys with no shared secret, so a settlement instruction is provable to a third party as it crosses a company boundary.
+Each corresponds to a specific terminal moment in the gated lifecycle.
+Only gated verdicts produce signals; the signal is the outbound expression of the verdict the principal rendered, signed by the originating Server's instance key - the same key that signs the chain - with the accountable principal named inside the payload.
+Delivery is by Notify webhook, signed by default with Ed25519 RFC 9421 HTTP Message Signatures.
+The receiving payment system verifies it against the Server's published verification keys with no shared secret, so a settlement instruction is provable to a third party as it crosses a company boundary.

 SETTLE